segmentio/segment-docs/src/connections/destinations/catalog/playerzero-cloud/index.md

 3. Select PlayerZero Cloud, then click **Configure PlayerZero Cloud**.
 4. Select an existing Source to connect to PlayerZero Cloud and Click **Next**.
 5. Enter a destination name and click **Create Destination**.
 6. Congratulations!
-You completed setup and events will begin streaming into PlayerZero.
+You've completed setup and events will begin streaming into PlayerZero.

 {% include components/actions-fields.html %}